YINGJUN111/learngit/readme.txt

 Git is a distributed  version control system.
 Git is a free software distributed under the GPL.
 Git has mutable index called stage.
-Creat a branch is very quick!
+Creat a branch is very quick & simple!